infosupport/rust-workshop/cli/step-by-step-5.md

         fn list(&self, page_num: u8) -> Result<PagedResult<Task>, reqwest::Error>;
       }
       ```
-      Think of this as an _interface_: it defines a function that must exist on any data structure that has the `TaskApiClient` _trait_.
+      Think of this as an _interface_: it defines a function that must exist on any data structure with the `TaskApiClient` trait.
       It defines a function that needs a borrow of "self" ("this" in many other languages) and a page number, which will be an unsigned integer of 8 bits; this allows for values 0 - 255, which is probably enough for this workshop.
       That function will then return a [`Result<PagedResult<Task>, reqwest::Error`](https://doc.rust-lang.org/std/result/index.html).
-      `Result`, again, is an enum that is either an `Ok()` (in this case, with a `PagedResult` of `Task` in it), or an `Err`, in which case it will hold an `Error` from the Reqwest crate.
+      `Result,` again, is an enum that is either an `Ok()` (in this case, with a `PagedResult` of `Task` in it) or an `Err,` in which case it will hold an `Error` from the Reqwest crate.
-      Normally, you don't want to leak your library types into your application code base, but for now we'll stick with it.
+      Normally, you don't want to leak your library types into your application code base, but we'll stick with it for now.
-4. Now that the behaviour is well defined, we can start implementing it.
+4. Now that the behavior is well-defined, we can implement it.
-   After the `impl ApiClient` block, create a new, similar block: `impl TaskApiClient for ApiClient`.
+   After the `impl ApiClient` block, create a similar block: `impl TaskApiClient for ApiClient`.
    This will contain the code that allows the `ApiClient` _struct_ to have the `TaskApiClient` _trait_.
-   Put differently, it makes the `ApiClient` implement the `TaskApiClient` interface that we just wrote.
+   Put differently, it makes the `ApiClient` implement the `TaskApiClient` interface we just wrote.
    Using the Reqwest crate, we can write the implementation:
    ```rs
    fn list(&self, page_num: u8) -> Result<PagedResult<Task>, reqwest::Error> {